 On the Craft of Writing outside of the Gender Binary

-GQL asks how do we use gendered language and gender-markers to write androgynous narratives?
+GQL asks how do we use gendered language and gender markers to write androgynous narratives?
 How are authentic gender-queer experiences represented in contemporary English literature and by whom?
-We share workshop and classes here for you to understand how to represent a marginalised community, including Queer Flash, Creating Queer Characters, Gender Neutral Names, and Gendered Language.
+We share workshops/classes here on how to represent a marginalized community, including Queer Flash, Creating Queer Characters, Gender Neutral Names, and Gendered Language.

 (Sarah Leamy has taught these workshops online and in person at Arizona State University, VCFA, and the Constellation Writers Hub across the States and online.)

 It’s time for a more conscious representation of a marginalized community who have been–and continue to be–excluded from the stories told.
 With this in mind, GQL will share thesis, articles, and abstracts connected to our topic of non-conforming gendered narratives.
 Send us your work!

 The easiest is to go through https://duotrope.com/duosuma/submit/gender-queer-literature-THzrz

 Or you can email us via this contact form.
 Thank you so much!

 Jasminum McMullen (she/her) is a Creator, Shieldsian, and Champion of Difference residing on the ancestral land of the Kiikaapoi in Chicago.
 She holds an MFA in Writing from Vermont College of Fine Arts.
 Her philosophies have appeared in Baby Teeth Journal, midnight & indigo, Past Ten, Stella Veritatis, and forthcoming in Mamas, Martyrs, and Jezebels, an anthology from Black Lawrence Press.